tum-gis/iot-frost-ecosystem/FROST-Server/FROST.md

 The PATCH and DELETE operations can be performed in the similar ways as described in the Things section.

 ### Dynamic information
 Once the static information is registered at the FROST-Server with appropriate IDs, the dynamic information can be inserted corresponding to the relevant Datastream ID.
-For example, the temperature observations (time-value pairs) from the Iot Platform can be inserted to the FROST-Server against the respective Datastream ID.
+For example, the temperature and humidity observations (time-value pairs) from the Iot Platform can be inserted to the FROST-Server against the respective Datastream ID.

-For example, the timeseries of the temperature recordings of my_thing can be inserted corresponding to the Datastream ID 1 as follows:
+The timeseries of the temperature recordings of my_thing can be inserted corresponding to the Datastream ID 1 as follows:

     POST http://localhost:8080/FROST-Server/v1.0/Observations
     Content-Type application/json